As more mining operations move towards unlocked assignments, the importance of communication is often overlooked.

 Although at some operations it doesn’t always feel like it, everyone is on the same side.
 All individuals should be confident to express their views and don’t shy away from constructive discussions.
 Learn how to maintain an open channel of communication and your operation will soon see boosts in productivity and morale.

 Develop a method of recording handover information.
-This should be used to convey important on-shift information that is not automatically created or captured by FMS.
-Both the dispatchers and pit supervisors should add their comments and unique context to shift performance vs. production goals.
+This should be used to convey important on-shift information that is not automatically created or captured by the fleet management system.
+Both the minestar technology dispatchers and pit supervisors should add their comments and unique context to shift performance vs. production goals.
 The incoming crew will also get to see this important information which in term will help them out with their shift.